 Location Page Content

-There’s nothing wrong with a basic location page that has the business name, address, phone number, product/service categories, etc. But a location page with unique, beefed-up content that is relevant to both the location and topics you are trying to rank for can definitely improve SEO performance.
+There’s nothing wrong with a basic location page with the business name, address, phone number, product/service categories, etc. But a location page with unique, beefed-up content relevant to the location and topics you are trying to rank for can improve SEO performance.

 This is where your location managers can come in handy.
 We often see successful brands use surveys of their location managers to get unique local content.

-Other sources might include local customer reviews, syndicated local point of interest data, and products that are popular in the specific market.
+Other sources might include local customer reviews, syndicated local point of interest data, and popular products in the specific market.

 Most ecommerce queries show local results near the top of the SERPs these days.

-We often see brands that are winning in Local Packs linking from their location pages to their key categories.
+We often see brands winning in Local Packs linking from their location pages to their key categories.

-Think of it as a way to signal to Google that your locations are relevant for these categories.
+Think of it as signaling to Google that your locations are relevant for these categories.

-Google My Business (GMB) really shouldn’t be a challenge – I mean it’s just a simple set of yellow pages listings for your locations – but there are a million ways it can go wrong for businesses.
+Google Business Profile (GBP) really shouldn’t be a challenge – I mean, it’s just a simple set of yellow pages listings for your locations – but there are a million ways it can go wrong for businesses.

-Here are just a few challenges and opportunities with GMB.
+Here are just a few challenges and opportunities with GBP.

-It’s amazing that duplicate listings are still a thing with GMB, but I just talked to a service area business that was having problems ranking.
-It was pretty easy to see they had duplicate GMB listings.
+Amazingly, duplicate listings are still a thing with GBP, but I just talked to a service area business that was having problems ranking.
+It was pretty easy to see they had duplicate GBP listings.

-Your GMB listings are in a constant state of flux.
+Your GBP listings are in a constant state of flux.
 Users are adding photos and reviews.

 Google can overwrite your data if it trusts data from another party more than it trusts you.

-GMB is not a “set it and forget it” kind of thing.
-Create a system to regularly monitor changes to your GMB pages.
+GBP is not a “set it and forget it” thing.
+Create a system to monitor changes to your GBP pages regularly.

-While you can see many changes via the GMB Dashboard, it won’t catch everything.
-That’s one of the reasons we built this free open-sourced tool to monitor image changes to your GMB.
+While you can see many changes via the GBP Dashboard, it won’t catch everything.
+That’s one of the reasons we built this free, open-source tool to monitor image changes to your GBP.

-GMB Posts are short announcements you can attach to your GMB business profile.
+GBP Posts are short announcements you can attach to your GBP.
 These can be an inexpensive way to generate high-converting visits to your site.
 Posts can include text, photos, or videos.

 The challenge we often see is that businesses are often not set up to produce content for each location.
-If you want to do GMB Posts for multiple locations, implement a system for creating GMB-ready marketing collateral for new promotions so they can be posted.
+If you want to do GBP Posts for multiple locations, implement a system for creating GBP-ready marketing collateral for new promotions so they can be posted.

-This often involves creating a GMB-sized version (400 x 300) of approved marketing images and copy for GMB as part of each new promotion.
+This often involves creating a GBP-sized version (400 x 300) of approved marketing images and copy for GBP as part of each new promotion.

-You’ll also want to make sure you tag links from your GMB posts with a tracking parameter so you can measure performance in your analytics.
+You’ll also want to ensure you tag links from your GBP posts with tracking parameters to measure performance.

-5. Local Search Presence for SABs and Marketplaces
+5. Building A Local Search Presence For SABs And Marketplaces

-And this means they are missing out on a lot of potential clicks and revenue.
+And this means they are missing out on many potential clicks and revenue.

-This won’t work for every brand, but for those with the right business model, creating a “store within a store” at a partner brand’s location is a great way to get additional local pack visibility.
+This won’t work for every brand, but for those with a suitable business model, creating a “store within a store” at a partner brand’s location is a great way to get additional local pack visibility.

-And of course, if the value of the leads is high enough, you may even want to consider opening up physical locations in certain areas just to try to rank well in the Local Packs.
+And, of course, if the value of the leads is high enough, you may want to consider opening up physical locations in certain areas to try to rank well in the Local Packs.

 As I said at the top, there are an infinite number of local SEO tactics enterprise brands can deploy.

-- A Guide to Local SEO for Large Enterprises
+- A Guide To Local SEO For Large Enterprises & Franchises